 Advantages of Incorporating

-Regardless of their size, all businesses can benefit from incorporating.
+Whether you've got two people on your team or ten, all businesses can benefit from incorporating.
 Advantages of forming a corporation or Limited Liability Company (LLC) include:

 - Personal asset protection.
 Both corporations and LLCs allow owners to separate and protect their personal assets.
 In a properly structured and managed company, owners should have limited liability for business debts and obligations.